J. Craig Wheeler

 John Craig Wheeler (born 1943) is an American astronomer.
-He is the Samuel T. and Fern Yanagisawa Regents Professor of Astronomy at the University of Texas at Austin.
+He is the Samuel T. and Fern Yanagisawa Regents Professor of Astronomy Emeritus at the University of Texas at Austin.
 He is known for his theoretical work on supernovae.
 He is a past president of the American Astronomical Society, a Fellow of that society, and a Fellow of the American Physical Society.